tiffanymonroe/wdi-remote-gizmo/unit_1/w03d04/instructor_notes/morning_lesson.md

 &#X1F440; **Observe**

-I would like to be able to generate these squares with a chosen number of squares.
+I would like a convenient way to generate more squares.

 We can wrap this process in a function: